 - The date they apply and receive a 30 hour eligibility code from HMRC

-For example, a parent whose child turns 3 in November applies for a 30 hour code in September and receives an eligibility code will be able to start claiming funding from January (provided that the parent still meets the eligibility criteria in January)
+For example, a parent whose child turns 3 in November applies for a 30 hour code in September.
+If they receive an eligibility code they will be able to start claiming funding from January (provided that the parent still meets the eligibility criteria in January)

 |Child born between or date you apply and receive the 30 hour code (whichever is later):||Can receive free hours from|